Standing start: Le Mans

 Le Mans-style start at Le Mans Classic in 2018.

 A Le Mans-style start was used for many years in various types of motor racing.
 When the start flag dropped, drivers had to run across the track to their cars which were parked on the other side, climb in, start the car, and drive away to begin the race.

 Cars starting from "launch point" at the 2013 EFRA European 1:8 IC Off-Road Championship.

-Such starts were unsafe, with drivers neglecting to wear safety equipment such as seat belts, and not checking their vehicles in order to drive as soon as possible.
+Such starts were unsafe, with drivers usually postponing the donning of safety equipment such as seat belts and not checking their vehicles in order to drive as soon as possible.
 Drivers also ran the risk of colliding with other vehicles as they took off.
 Britain's RAC prohibited the use of the Le Mans start in English racing in late summer 1962 for this reason.
 In 1969, Jacky Ickx, who always considered this type of start to be dangerous, decided to walk to his car instead of running.
 Taking the time to secure everything made him effectively start in last position; however he still went on to win the race.
 Minutes later, John Woolfe died after crashing in the first lap at the Maison Blanche curve, as he did not fasten his seat belt prior to taking off.
 Both incidents led to the running start being abolished the following year.
-As a result, they are no longer used in any motorsport except for endurance motorcycle racing, such as the Suzuka 8 Hours and the 24 Heures Moto, bicycle endurance races, Kinetic Sculpture Races and (due to their vulnerability to flameouts), in nitro powered radio-controlled racing, except when they are held above the ground until race start by their mechanics.
+As a result, they are no longer used in any motorsport except for endurance motorcycle racing, such as the Suzuka 8 Hours and the 24 Heures Moto, bicycle endurance races, and (due to their vulnerability to flameouts), in nitro powered radio-controlled racing, except when they are held above the ground until race start by their mechanics.